KavyaSinghDogra/Flipkart-scrapper/README.md

 # Flipkart Scrapper

 A Python-based web scraper for extracting product details (name, price, rating, etc.) from [Flipkart](https://www.flipkart.com).
-This project also includes a simple web interface (Flask) to search products and display results.
+Includes a **Flask-powered web interface** that allows you to search products and view the scraped results.

+---

-## Features
+## ✨ Features
--> Scrapes product details such as: Name, Price, Rating and more.
+- Extracts product details:
+  - Name
+  - Price
+  - Rating
+  - Product link

--> Flask-based web interface for easy interaction.
+- Flask-based web UI for easy interaction

--> Supports exporting or extending scraped data.
+- Extendable for CSV/Excel export
+- Simple and lightweight codebase